Opening of Cardiac Direct Access Unit at Beth Israel Deaconess Medical Center Transforms Cardiac Care in New England

 Robert E. Gerszten, MD, chief of cardiovascular medicine at the CardioVascular Institute at BIDMC, said, “Cardiac Direct Access places BIDMC physicians and their patients in the forefront of medical innovation.
 People with heart disease will no longer be forced to seek emergency care when they experience symptoms that are worrisome but not life-threatening.”

 The CDAc operates around the clock Monday morning through noon Saturday and is located in a newly renovated space on BIDMC’s West Campus.
-In addition to its expert staff, it offers five examination rooms, six observation beds, echocardiography, stress testing, telemedicine equipment and a diuresis bay for outpatient treatment of edema (swelling) in heart failure patients.
+In addition to its expert staff, it offers five examination rooms, six observation beds, echocardiography, stress testing, telehealth equipment and a diuresis bay for outpatient treatment of edema (swelling) in heart failure patients.

 The CDAc concept grew out of a “combined care” program established in 2011 by BIDMC’s Emergency and Cardiovascular Medicine Departments to reduce frequent hospital readmissions of moderately ill heart patients.
 The success of the program led to the idea of creating a separate, dedicated facility that would function as an alternative to the Emergency Department for appropriate patients.
 Even with the establishment of the new unit, BIDMC cardiologists will continue to partner with colleagues in the Emergency Department with the shared goal of getting patients healthy and back home as quickly as possible.